griffithlab/pVACtools/docs/pvacvector/run.rst

 "outlier" prediction.
 Carefully choosing which predictors to run may help ameliorate this issue as well.

-In general, setting a higher binding threshold (say, 1000nM) and using the median binding value will lead to greater possibility of a design, while more conservative settings of 500nM and lowest/best binding value will give more confidence that there are no junctional neoepitopes.
+In general, setting a lower binding threshold (e.g., 500nM) and using the median binding value (``--top-score-metric median``) will lead to greater possibility of a design, while more conservative settings of 1000nM and lowest/best binding value (``--top-score-metric lowest``) will give more confidence that there are no junctional neoepitopes.

 Our current recommendation is to run pVACvector several different ways, and choose the path resulting from the most conservative set of parameters.